-Using the same premise above, you need to be able to quickly find your sheets, coffee, snacks, hand-towel/towels, etc. Yes, some of this you could pack in your suitcases, but I would suggest you have a separate box for the more bulkier items and that you carry them in your vehicle to ensure it arrives safely and you know where it is.
-The thought is to pack items in this box that you will need right away...again think a week-long trip where you have to bring everything, what would you need?
+Using the same premise above, you need to be able to quickly find your sheets, coffee, snacks, hand towel/towels, etc. Yes, some of this you could pack in your suitcases, but I would suggest you have a separate box for the more bulkier items.
+I also suggest that you carry this box in your vehicle to ensure it arrives safely and you know where it is.
+The thought is to pack items in this box that you will need right away...again think about a week-long trip where you have to bring everything, what would you need?

 This is another set of items you want to have set aside for easy access.
 You will need to clean your old space once everything is out and clean your new space before you put everything in.
 If nothing else make sure these items are the last thing loaded on your moving truck, unless you are moving cross country then you may consider putting them in your vehicle as you may arrive before your stuff.

-You need to ensure you have your utilities (water, electric and gas) turned on at your new location as well as shut off at the old space.
+You need to ensure you have your utilities (water, electric and/or gas) turned on at your new location as well as shut off at the old space.
 It will be hard to clean your new home if you don't have water or electricity.
-You also want to verify how they will calculate your new and old bill, so you don't get overcharged.
+You also want to verify how they will calculate your new and old bills, so you don't get overcharged.